aehrc/smart-cvd-risk/README.md

 ## SMART CVD Risk Example App

+See it in action at: https://aehrc.github.io/smart-cvd-risk/

+Edit it on CodeSandbox: https://codesandbox.io/s/github/aehrc/smart-cvd-risk

 This is a simple example of a CVD risk calculator that uses [FHIR](https://hl7.org/fhir) and the [Smart App Launch Framework](https://hl7.org/fhir/smart-app-launch/).